mvdh7/PyESPER/README.md

 ##### Equations (optional 1 by e list, default [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16]):
 List indicating which equations will be used to estimate desired variables.
 If [] is input or the input is not specified then all 16 equations will be used.

 #### Optional Inputs

+##### MeasUncerts (Optional n by y dictionary or 1 by y dictionary, default: [0.003 S, 0.003 degrees C T or potential temperature, 2% phosphate, 2% nitrate, 2% silicate, 1% AOU or O2]):
+Dictionary of measurement uncertainties (see 'PredictorMeasurements' for units).
+Providing these estimates will improve PyESPER estimate uncertainties.
+Measurement uncertainties are a small p0art of PyESPER estimate uncertainties for WOCE-quality measurements.
+However, estimate uncertainty scales with measurement uncertainty, so it is recommended that measurement uncertainties be specified for sensor measurements.
+If this optional input argument is not provided, the default WOCE-quality uncertainty is assumed.
+If a 1 by y array is provided then the uncertainty estimates are assumed to apply uniformly to all input parameter measurements.
+Uncertainties should be presented with the following naming convention:
+<ins>Input Uncertainties: Key Name</ins>
+-Salinity: sal_u

+-Temperature: temp_u

+-Phosphate: phosphate_u

+-Nitrate: nitrate_u

+-Silicate: silicate_u

+-O2: oxygen_u

+##### pHCalcTF (Optional boolean, default false):
+If set to true, PyESPER will recalculate the pH to be a better estimate of what the seawater pH value would be if calculated from TA and DIC instead of measured with purified m-cresol dye.
+This is arguably also a better estimate of the pH than would be obtained from pre-2011 measurements with impure dyes.
+See LIPHR paper for details.

+##### PerKgSwTF (Optional boolean, default true):
+Many sensors provide measurements in micromol per L (molarity) instead of micromol per kg seawater.
+Indicate false if provided measurements are expressed in molar units (concentrations must be micromol per L if so).
+Outputs will remain in molal units regardless.

+##### VerboseTF (Optional boolean, default true):
+Setting this to false will reduce the number of updates, warnings, and errors printed by PyESPER.
+An additional step can be taken before executing the PyESPER function (see examples) that will further reduce updates, warnings, and errors, if desired.

+#### Outputs:

+##### Estimates:
+An n by e pandas DataFrame of estimates specific to the coordinates and parameter measurements provided as inputs.
+Units are micromoles per kg (equivalent to the deprecated microeq per kg seawater).
+Column names are the unique desired variable-equation combinations requested by the user.

+##### Coefficients (LIRs only):
+An n by e pandas DataFrame of equation intercepts and coefficients specific to the coordinates and parameter measurements provided as inputs.
+Column names are the unique desired variable-equation combinations requested by the user.

+##### Uncertainties:
+An n by e dictionary of uncertainty estimates specific to the coordinates, parameter measurements, and parameter uncertaineis provided.
+Units are micromoles per kg (equivalent to the deprecated microeq per kg seawater).
+Column names are the unique desired variable-equation combinations requested by the user.

+#### Missing Data:
+Should be indicated with a NaN.
+A NaN coordinate will yield NaN estimates for all equations at that coordinate.
+A NaN parameter value will yield NaN esitmates for all equations that require that parameter.